-- The CSI Multifamily Affordable Solar Housing (MASH) Program provides solar incentives to multifamily low-income housing facilities.
+- The CSI General Market Solar Program, which closed on December 31, 2016, provided incentives for residential and non-residential PV systems from one kilowatt (kW) to one megawatt (MW).
+The General Market Program Administrators are PG&E, SCE, and Center for Sustainable Energy (CSE) in SDG&E's territory.
+The goal of the general market rebate program was to incentivize 1,750 MW of customer-side solar capacity using a 10-year budget of \$2.1 billion for incentives and program administration. - The CSI Single-Family Affordable Solar Homes (SASH) Program provides solar incentives to qualifying single-family, low-income households.
+The SASH program is administered through a statewide Program Manager, GRID Alternatives (GRID).
+The original SASH program had a budget of \$108 million and the reauthorized SASH program has a budget of \$54 million.
+The SASH program offers job training to volunteers and workforce development participants and offers competitive opportunities for solar installers through a subcontractor program. - The CSI Multifamily Affordable Solar Housing (MASH) Program provides solar incentives to multifamily low-income housing facilities.
 The original MASH program had a budget of \$108 million and the reauthorized MASH program has a budget of \$54 million.
 The MASH program is administered by PG&E, SCE, and CSE (in SDG&E's service territory).
-As of December 31, 2018, PG&E, SCE and CSE are fully subscribed within each respective service territory, and their waitlists are currently closed to new applications. - The CSI Research, Development, Demonstration and Deployment (RD&D) Program, which closed on December 31, 2016, had a budget of \$50 million and provided grants to develop and deploy solar technologies with the ability to advance the overall goals of the CSI program, including achieving targets for capacity, cost, and a self-sustaining solar industry in California.
+By the end of 2018, PG&E, SCE and CSE's MASH Programs were fully subscribed within each respective service territory, and their waitlists were closed to new applications.
+In 2019-2020, project cancellations and adjustments to incentive claims in SCE and PG&E's MASH program for new applications with a remaining budget of \$6.6M.
+Shortly thereafter, on April 24, 2020, SCE closed its program as those remaining funds were fully subscribed.
+In PG&E service territory, the program may reopen in 2020 with up to \$21.3M available for potential projects.
+SDG&E's MASH program did not reopen as its program budget is fully subscribed. - The CSI Research, Development, Demonstration and Deployment (RD&D) Program, which closed on December 31, 2016, had a budget of \$50 million and provided grants to develop and deploy solar technologies with the ability to advance the overall goals of the CSI program, including achieving targets for capacity, cost, and a self-sustaining solar industry in California.
 Itron Inc. served as the Program Manager for the CSI RD&D program. - The CSI Thermal Program provides incentives to eligible solar thermal technologies including solar water heating (SWH) systems.
-The CSI Thermal program provided up to \$100.8 million to electric-displacing solar thermal systems through a carve-out component of the CSI General Market budget, which closed to new applications on December 31, 2016.
-PG&E, SoCalGas, and CSE administer the CSI Thermal Program for the gas-displacing solar thermal systems which has a budget of \$250 million.
-The CSI Thermal program now consists of three customer classes: single-family residential, multifamily/commercial, and solar pool heating.
+PG&E, SoCalGas, and CSE administer the CSI Thermal Program for the gas-displacing solar thermal systems which has a budget of

+\$250 million.
+The CSI Thermal program now consists of three customer classes: singlefamily residential, multifamily/commercial, and solar pool heating.
 Additionally, there are separate low-income programs for the single-family residential and multifamily/commercial customer classes.
+The CSI Thermal program provided up to \$100.8 million to electric-displacing solar thermal systems through a carve-out component of the CSI General Market budget.